Skip to content Accessibility statement

 Typical tasks are project based, and might include conducting research, updating a website or creating a social media marketing campaign.

 Most university careers websites will have a dedicated webpage that explains the process.
-Examples that provide FAQs and further detail include the University of York’s York Internships, and the University of Sheffield’s recruit a student or graduate.
-While the details and logistics may vary between institutions, these pages provide a useful overview of what’s involved.
+The University of York’s York Internships page provides FAQs and further detail and while the details and logistics may vary between institutions, these pages provide a useful overview of what’s involved.

 If an intern is classed as a ‘worker’, they are entitled to receive the National Minimum Wage.
 GOV.UK provides further details and definitions on their employment rights and pay for interns page.
 Different institutions will have varying guidelines, for example recommending higher rates of pay for postgraduate students or those with relevant subject specific skills.